 Tolerance of those of Different Faiths and Beliefs:

 This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 We recognise that sometimes this can be a challenge in Cambridgeshire Fenland, but our teachers actively seek ways to bring diversity into the classroom life both through regular planned topics and through use of resources like Guardian Eye Witness, or carefully selected library books.

 The law states that school assemblies should be ‘wholly or mainly of a broadly Christian character’.
 We interpret this to mean that the values put forward through assemblies are those to which a Christian would agree; however every effort is made to ensure that these themes and values are also those to which those of any or no faith would also subscribe.

-Recent assemblies which would illustrate this include: the World War 1 BBC live assembly; an assembly on the Nobel prize winner Malala Yousafzai; a celebration of the Queen’s achievement in being the longest reigning monarch of our country, Rev Jim's assembly about supporting refugees and the plight of the Syrian which focussed on our similarities as families and friends under one sky, who dream of peace.
+Assemblies which would illustrate this include: the World War 1 BBC live assembly; an assembly on the Nobel prize winner Malala Yousafzai; a celebration of the Queen’s achievement in being the longest reigning monarch of our country, Our celebration assembly of fund raising support for Refugees from Ukraine, which focussed on our similarities as families and friends under one sky, who dream of peace.